cloudmesh/cloudmesh-manual/docs/_sources/installation/quickstart.rst.txt

 Quickstart
 ==========

-This quickstart assums you have already performed the following
+This quickstart assumes you have already performed the following

 * installed cloudmesh
 * installed mongodb either with the help of cloudmesh or another method